Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 - Speed: 8
 - Seal Speed: 16

-Effects: This overwrites any persistent AoE effects on the area it's used on.
+Effects: This overwrites any terrain-based effects on the area it's used on.
 By changing the cost to 5 + X*2, it can be used to create a one-story building.
 The complexity of this building is determined by your Chakra Control.

 At 10 Chakra Control or less, it's more like a crude bundle of tree trunks and branches that will at least keep most of the rain out.
 From 11 - 20, it's about as well-built as a log cabin, with up to three rooms.
 At 21 - 30, it could actually pass for a real building, aside from the lack of anything made of metal.
 At 31+ Chakra Control, you can add a second story to the building.